alex-deters/SuperFastFingers/README.md

 # SuperFastFingers
-Userscript for 10fastfingers live speed and more, original live speed script provided by @Alfredo on the 10fastfingers discord server
+Userscript for 10fastfingers live speed and more, original live speed script provided by @Alfredo on the 10fastfingers discord server.

 ## Features